NouhailaEnnajih/IBD_ML_DL/scripts/readme.md

 - **Purpose:** Standardize and rename taxa in the tables produced by Script 2 for consistent downstream analysis.

 ## Usage Notes
-- Ensure that all input files (e.g., `1359accessions.txt`) are correctly formatted before running Script 1.
+- Ensure that all input files (e.g., `1359accessions.txt`) are correctly formatted before running Scripts.
 - Scripts should be run sequentially: **Script 1 → Script 2 → Script 3**.
+- Metadata file can be found in public databases too, and serves to differentiate between patients and controls (to know each accession number if it patient or control)
+- All the inputs used in these scripts can be found in inputs repository